FlorianFrank/MemTestX/hardware/pcbs/fmc_memory_adapter/README.md

 <div style="text-align: center;"> <img src="doc/figures/board_rev_1.png" style="width: 80%;" alt="First Revision Board"> </div>

 In the second revision, all connections and external wiring were fully integrated into the PCB.
 Additional design improvements, such as the inclusion of a dedicated ground plane, were implemented to enhance signal integrity and EMC stability.

+### Measurements

+A complete evaluation of the adapter board was performed while connected to the FPGA.
+All measurement data and test results are available in the `/hardware/fpga_design` directory.